annb-lab/bakerlee_nguyenba_Science/README.md

 The code is not expected to be readily functional to the user, as dependencies, paths and hardcoded values would need to be appropriately adjusted.

-Raw sequencing reads were uploaded to NCBI SRA
+Raw sequencing reads were uploaded to NCBI SRA under the accession PRJNA815849.

 Supplementary files are included with the published research article.